 A water source and appropriate fire fighting tools (shovel, rake, hoe, etc.) must be at the burn site location,

-An adult must be in attendance at all times until the fire is extinguished, and no burning shall be undertaken unless weather conditions are such that burning can be considered safe.
+An adult must be in attendance at all times until the fire is extinguished.

 No burning shall be undertaken unless weather conditions are such that burning can be considered safe.

+The use of accelerants is prohibited in backyard burning.

 Property Size

 Backyard burning shall be limited to parcels ½ acre or greater, except in areas where curbside yard waste pick-up is not available.
 A waiver may be granted at the discretion of the Air District following a site inspection.